soserdev/shortener-kubernetes/README.md

 This the Jumper-Kubernetes version based upon Kubernetes, Java, Spring Boot, Vanilla JavaScript, and MongoDB.

+> Note: Jumper is a small app to test microservices and Kubernetes!
+It is not meant to be perfect!

 ## Installation Guide

 We assume that you have started _Docker Desktop_ on you machine.